Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/web_copilot_ui/flow_def_intro/CFTCRON.md

 title: "Scheduling script execution - CFTCRON"
 linkTitle: "Cron jobs - CFTCRON"
 weight: 250
---- The CRONJOB Job Scheduler feature enables Transfer CFT to execute scripts at predetermined dates and times.
-An example script, `cron- wlog.cmd`, is delivered in the installed product packaging ($CFTDIRRUNTIME/exec on Unix/Windows).
+---The [CRONJOB Job Scheduler]() feature enables Transfer CFT to execute scripts at predetermined dates and times.
+An example script, `cron-wlog.cmd`, is delivered in the installed product packaging ($CFTDIRRUNTIME/exec on Unix/Windows).
 You can adapt this example to suit your local requirements.

 See [Use processing scripts](../../../../concepts/about_transfer_processing/proc_commands) for details on script processing execution methods.